Vandals damage children's cemetery in Fleetwood

 Mrs Hague said: "I went to the cemetery on Saturday morning and everything was scattered everywhere.

 "What have our babies ever done to you and why do they deserve this?
-It's just wrong."'Wrecked the place'
+It's just wrong."

 Michael Towne, whose son Callum died in January last year at six weeks old, said he visited the memorial garden on Friday morning to find that ornaments had gone missing from his son's grave.